 In my opinion, if you really wish to explore Venice, the first tool you need is a map in your mind consisting of stories opening the doors to this secret, forgotten world, where the authentic Venice has survived.

-Venice today is so crowded, but her core is still here, untouched and hiding from prying eyes.
+Venice can be very crowded, but her core is still here, untouched and hiding from prying eyes.
 Especially my neighborhood, the part of Venice I know best, could tell a few memorable stories.
 The one I’m telling you here is how you can step back in time in a special garden.
 It was created in the fourth century AD, which makes it the oldest garden in Venice, and for a few centuries, it was also the largest in town.
 All you need to do is enter a little red house overlooking a narrow campiello, walk up a white marble staircase, and there it is, lush and green and filled with flowers, just like it must have looked hundreds of years ago.

 But first, you must cross a bridge.
 It’s called Ponte della Canonica, the oldest stone bridge in town built in the year 1170.